Haven’t You Caught Any Fish?

 Covenant hosts Family Promise with newly remodeled Family Promise rooms.
 A special heartfelt thanks goes to our Handy Helpers and Brenda Krueger for her tireless, loving commitment to this mission.
 Yay, Brenda!

-Thank you to volunteers unloading and making beds, Joan Delzangle, Carole Brown, Brenda and Steve Krueger and Velma Laughlin.
+Thank you to volunteers unloading and making beds, Toni Rosenberg, Pam Kapperman, Brenda Krueger and Andrew Travis.

 Thank you to Ken Dixon, Art Guilfoil, Stewart Holt, Bruce Kapperman, Thomas Kapperman, Steve & Brenda Krueger, Dave & Toni Rosenberg, and Cathy Walker.